Analysis | Power Up: Trump resists concession as his legal team plans to fan out to key states

 But not everyone in Trumpworld is on board with this post-election effort.
 Some Republicans are ready to throw in the towel, and other see the legal effort — which so far as yielded nothing — as a way of appeasing a president who does not like to lose.

 - Pro: “If your basis for not conceding is that there was voter fraud, then show us.
 Show us.
 Because if you can’t show us, we can’t do this.
-We can’t back you blindly without evidence,” former New Jersey governor and Trump ally Chris Christie (D) said Sunday.
+We can’t back you blindly without evidence,” former New Jersey governor and Trump ally Chris Christie (R) said Sunday.

 - Con: “This is a contested election,” Sen. Lindsey O. Graham (R-S.C.) said Sunday.
 “President Trump should not concede. ”